BIDS-collaborative/hackingmeasurement.github.io/syllabus.md

 measurement using technologies such as mobile devices, “Internet of Things” (or “Web of Things”) style sensors, and remote sensing.
-We will take a project-based approach, with a classroom discussion each week, followed by a tutorial / practicum in the [Berkeley Institute for Data Science][BIDS.
+We will take a project-based approach, with a classroom discussion each week, followed by a tutorial / practicum in the [Berkeley Institute for Data Science][BIDS].
 Note that the focus of this course is on data collection and management.
 Teams will likely do some basic visualization and exploratory data analysis; statistics and/or machine learning are not expected.
 We will leverage support from the [Social Science